CAFapi/caf-common/config-file/readme.md

  The following scenarios will prevent the module from initialising:

  - The bootstrap configuration variable `config.path` is incorrectly set
+ - The bootstrap configuration variable `CAF_RESOURCE_PATH` is incorrectly set
+ - The specified resource path is not found

  The following scenarios have been identified as possible runtime failure modes for this module: